BlueStar03/destiny-saga/ma-hir.md

 "Blue."
 Someone is shouting Blue.
 I can hear her.
 My commander is yelling Blue.

-It's safe.
+It's safe enough.
 I can return.
+It is far enough.
 But is it?
 It hasn’t blown up.
 I am still here.
 "Every yard, every foot, every inch counts."
 I keep pushing.
 It is my job to make it safe.
 Two or three more seaflares have been lit.
 I hear everyone down there yelling, "Blue.
 Blue."
 It is safe.
 It is safe now.

 I now just need to kick off from the charge.
 I have trained for this many times.
 Kick off from the charge and swim back to safety befo...
 ...